GSI-Fing-Udelar/tectonic/docs/network_topology.md

 The traffic in a scenario follows these rules:
  - Traffic is allowed from the service network to the guests in the scenario and vice versa.
 This will depend on the deployed services and guest configuration options such as `monitor`, `red_team_agent`, `blue_team_agent`, among others.
  - Traffic between guests on the same instance is permitted.
 This traffic depends on rules specified in the `traffic_rules` section; if this section is omitted, only traffic within the same subnet is allowed.
- - Internet access is permitted for some services or guests.
-For guests, it is enabled with the `internet_access` option.
+ - Internet access is permitted for some services.
+For guests, it is enabled with the `internet_access` option (disabled by default) .
  - All other traffic is denied.

 #### Services traffic
 Regarding services, the following traffic is allowed.

 ##### Elastic
--  Guests have access to `elastic` on ports 5044/tcp and 8220/tcp if the `monitor: yes` option is set in the guest description and `monitor_type: endpoint` is set in the elastic_settings section of the description file.
+-  Guests have access to the `elastic` server on ports 5044/tcp and 8220/tcp if the `monitor: yes` option is set in the guest description and `monitor_type: endpoint` is set in the elastic_settings section of the description file.
 If `monitor_type: network`, then the guests do not have access to `elastic`.
 Instead, `packetbeat` will have this access.
 - The `elastic` server has internet access.
 - The `bastion_host` has access to `elastic` on port 5601/tcp.

 If `routing: no`, then in order for guests to reach Elastic, it is necessary that the guests have an interface on the services network (`services_network_cidr_block`).

 ##### Caldera
-- Guests hace accesso to `caldera` on ports 443/tcp, 7010/tcp, 7011/udp if the `red_team_agent: yes` and/or `blue_team_agent: yes` options are set in the guest description.
+- Guests have access to `caldera` on ports 443/tcp, 7010/tcp, 7011/udp if the `red_team_agent: yes` and/or `blue_team_agent: yes` options are set in the guest description.
 - The `bastion_host` has access to `caldera` on port 8443/tcp.

 If `routing: no`, then in order for guests to reach Caldera, it is necessary that the guests have an interface on the services network (`services_network_cidr_block`).